gabrielgfw/java-game-rpg/README.md

 # Java Game RPG Style

-This game is under development and don't have any playable release yet.
+This game is under development and doesn't have any playable release yet.